About My Work

 Each piece is made by hand, therefore each piece is unique.
 A recent project was to create personalised vases for a wedding; each vase was thrown on the potters wheel, glazed using a range of pastel shades and then gold lustre was applied before the final firing.
 I have developed my own glaze which has a soft satin sheen and I tint this using a range of metal oxides and ceramic stains.

-I am a ceramicist and teacher living in Hindhead.
-My time is split between making my own ceramics and teaching pottery to adults and children.
+I am a ceramicist and teacher living in Hindhead, Surrey.
+My time is split between making my own ceramics and teaching pottery to adults.
 My inspiration comes from nature, including wildflowers and seed-heads that I find while walking in the local countryside, as well as flowers and birds in my garden.
 I also have an interest in botanical drawings; although scientific, they are not exact representations like a photograph, instead they show us the details of a plant through the eyes of the artist.
 I hope to capture this in my own work.